-A common pattern for modern organizations is to centralize user management with a bottleneck architecture, both for customers and for employees.
-A user management system is provisioned and all authentication and authorization requests are routed through it.
-Rather than individual applications having their own auth components, the auth system provides a single point of control.
-If there are other user databases, some auth requests may be federated.
+One common pattern for modern organizations is to centralize user management with a bottleneck architecture.
+A solid user management system is provisioned and all authentication and authorization requests are routed through it, rather than individual applications having their own auth components.

-In this architectural pattern, applications delegate user management to a specific system designed for the purpose.
-Many applications can delegate their auth needs to a standards based system.
-Examples include custom applications written by internal teams, third party services used by employees, such as Salesforce and Zendesk, and applications used by customers, such as forums, help desk software, or account management.
+In this architectural pattern, applications delegate user management to the user management system.
+Many kinds of applications can perform such delegation.
+Examples include custom applications written by internal teams, third party services used by employees, such as Salesforce and Zendesk, and applications used by customers, such as forums or account management.

-There are a number of identity management standards, including OpenID Connect (OIDC), released in the mid 2010s, and Security Assertion Markup Language (SAML), which was standardized in the 2000s.
-Applications choosing to delegate user management typically support one or more of these standards.
+Like any serious architecture discussion, we’ll need some acronyms and jargon.
+There are a few identity management standards, including OpenID Connect (OIDC), released in the mid 2010s, and Security Assertion Markup Language (SAML), which was standardized in the 2000s.

-If the protocol in use is OIDC, the delegating applications are called Relying Parties, or RPs.
-If the protocol is SAML, they are called Service Providers, or SPs.
-In either case, decisions about authentication, authorization, and account management, are shifted from the application to a central service.
+If the protocol in use is OIDC, applications delegating auth decisions are called Relying Parties, or RPs.
+If the protocol is SAML, the delegating applications are called Service Providers, or SPs.
+In either case, decisions about authentication or authorization, and often account management, are shifted from the application to a central service.

 - authentication - who is this user?